ChrisCasey-codestuff/snakeTwitter/README.md

 This is Hiss, Hiss is a snake themed twitter like app made using Python and Django.

-This app was created using Python, Django, and Tailwind
+This app was created using HTML, Python, Django, and Tailwind

 Using this app you can:
 1. Make a profile